jayson-lennon/ztm-golang/src/projects/keiko/README.md

 90% of requests must be served within 100ms, 95% within 200ms, and 99% within 500ms.
 At least 99% of requests must succeed.
 The benchmark is configured to indicate if any of these metrics fail.

 Since results will vary across machines, run the benchmark

+## Optimization Tips

+Run a full benchmark (`k6 run bench.js`) prior to making any changes, and then save the results.
+This will allow you to measure how much of an impact your changes have to the performance of the application.

+Since the program has multiple functions that are run on each request, try modifying the program to use only a single function per request.
+You can use a separate `handler` and route it to (for example) `/bench`.
+Combine this with `k6 run quickbench.js` to identify functions that run slowly.

+Once some low-performing functions have been identified, write code to optimize them.
+Some modifications that can help performance:
+* Use goroutines to process multiple things at a time
+* Cache results of functions that run slowly
+* Skip unneeded operations